dashpay/docs/docs/user/governance/understanding.rst

 comfortably review and vote on proposals.
 The net total of yes votes must exceed 10% of the total masternode count at the time votes are tallied in order to pass.
-If there are more passing proposals than the available block reward can provide for, the proposals with the most yes votes will pass first, creating a cut-off point for less popular proposals.
-The same process is then repeated every month, and the total amount of Dash available for proposals decreases by approximately 7.14% per year, together with the overall block reward.
+If there are more passing proposals than the available block subsidy can provide for, the proposals with the most yes votes will pass first, creating a cut-off point for less popular proposals.
+The same process is then repeated every month, and the total amount of Dash available for proposals decreases by approximately 7.14% per year, together with the overall block subsidy.

 The following video by Tao of Satoshi includes advice for proposal owners entering proposals during periods of high competition for the